Greenhouse: High-latitude solar greenhouses

-Chinese solar greenhouses are designed to maximize solar energy, making them highly efficient in colder climates without the need for additional heating systems.
-Originating in 1978, these greenhouses feature three solid walls, often made of brick or clay, with a transparent south-facing side that captures solar heat during the day.
-This design can keep the interior up to 25°C (45°F) warmer than the outside, even in winter.
-Over time, innovations like modern insulation materials and automated night curtains have been incorporated, enhancing their efficiency and maintaining a stable environment for crops.

-Despite their simplicity and cost-effectiveness, Chinese solar greenhouses have some limitations, such as the need for proper orientation to maximize sunlight and challenges with the durability of plastic film coverings.
-Nevertheless, they remain a practical solution for year-round farming in regions with significant temperature variations, and are widely used across northern China.
+Specialized designs exist to allow for growing of crops in the colder climates at higher latitudes.
+In northern areas of China such as Shenyang, slanted solar greenhouses are used to provide efficient, passive heating of crops.
+This heating has been shown to prevent crops from reaching lethally low temperatures, even when active heating elements are disabled.
+This style of greenhouse was first constructed in 1978, growing in popularity during the 1980s.

 Uses

 Greenhouses allow for greater control over the growing environment of plants.
 Depending upon the technical specification of a greenhouse, key factors that may be controlled include temperature, levels of light and shade, irrigation, fertilizer application, and atmospheric humidity.
 Greenhouses may be used to overcome shortcomings in the growing qualities of a piece of land, such as a short growing season or poor light levels, and they can thereby improve food production in marginal environments.
 Shade houses are used specifically to provide shade in hot, dry climates.

 As they may enable certain crops to be grown throughout the year, greenhouses are increasingly important in the food supply of high-latitude countries.
 One of the largest complexes in the world is in Almería, Andalucía, Spain, where greenhouses cover almost 200 km2.

 Greenhouses are often used for growing flowers, vegetables, fruits, and transplants.
 Special greenhouse varieties of certain crops, such as tomatoes, are generally used for commercial production.